Fan Fic / A Brighter Dark

-- Combat by Champion/Duel to the Death: Xander and Ryoma engage in this when their armies meet.
+- Combat by Champion: Xander and Ryoma engage in this when their armies meet.
 Though it turns out to be a distraction on the part of Xander, who knew that his army would lose against Ryoma's in a straight up battle, and wanted to use the duel as a cover up to get his people in a position where they could win.
 Ryoma's retainers catch on and interrupt it, however, so neither of them actually die.

 - Combat Pragmatist: Anybody who wants to live long.

 - Conflicting Loyalty: Averted.
 Corrin doesn't care at all about what her original bloodline is.
 She's Norhian, and patriotic about it.